chrisnelsonlab/CRISPR-Nextera/README.md

 # CRISPR-Nextera
 Code for characterizing complex genomic alterations caused by CRISPR gene editing using Illumina Nextera.
+Code is provided in MATLAB and should run in multiple operating systems but only tested on Windows.

 ## Parameter file